ValleyBell/ExtractorsDecoders/README.md

 - For some reason, "Time Signature" and "Key Signature" meta events are treated as Loop Start markers as well.
 - SysEx messages don't seem to work.

+## CompileWLKTool

+This tool extracts and creates `WLK` sound archives used by various games developed by the Japanese game developer "Compile".

+While writing the music tool for "Comet Summoner", I had a look at the `WLK` files as well and they looked simple, so I wrote a tool for them as well.

+The tool is confirmed to work with all games from Compile's "DiscStation Vol. 20".
+Sounds are extracted to WAV files (format is PCM, 8-bit/16-bit, mono), as well as an accompanying text file that includes the internal flags field, as well as original file names where present.

+There are two known variants of the `WLK` format:

+- v1 has no magic bytes at the beginning
+- v2 begins with "WLKF0200" and can optionally store the original file names and paths.
+"Comet Summoner" is one of the games that includes original file paths.

 ## danbidec

 This tool decrypts music files used by the Korean game developer "Danbi System".